Sarah Godlewski

-Sarah Ann Godlewski (born November 9, 1981) is an American businesswoman and politician serving since March 2023 as the 31st secretary of state of Wisconsin.
-She was appointed secretary of state by Governor Tony Evers after the previous secretary of state resigned.
-She previously served as the 36th state treasurer of Wisconsin, from 2019 to 2023.
+Sarah Ann Godlewski (born November 9, 1981) is an American businesswoman and politician serving since 2023 as the 31st secretary of state of Wisconsin.
+A member of the Democratic Party, she previously served as the 36th state treasurer of Wisconsin from 2019 to 2023.

-She was a candidate for United States Senate in the 2022 election, but withdrew from the race in July 2022, before the primary election.
-She succeeded Felesia Martin as first vice chair of the Wisconsin Democratic Party on July 1, 2025.
+Godlewski was a candidate for United States Senate in the 2022 election, but withdrew from the race in July 2022, before the primary election.
+She was appointed secretary of state by Governor Tony Evers after longtime secretary of state Doug La Follette resigned.
+She succeeded Felesia Martin as first vice chair of the Wisconsin Democratic Party in 2025.
+Godlewski is a candidate for lieutenant governor of Wisconsin in the upcoming 2026 election.

 Early life and education

 Godlewski was born and raised in Eau Claire, Wisconsin, and graduated from Eau Claire's Memorial High School in 2000.
 She completed a Bachelor of Arts degree in peace and conflict resolution from George Mason University.
-She also completed a certificate in public treasury management from the National Institute of Public Finance and Pepperdine School of Management, was a national security fellow at the Air War College, and attended the University of Virginia Sorensen Institute for Political Leadership as well as the Executive Master of Public Administration program at the University of Pennsylvania.
+She also completed a certificate in public treasury management from the National Institute of Public Finance in partnership with Pepperdine School of Management, was a national security fellow at the Air War College, and attended both the University of Virginia Sorensen Institute for Political Leadership as well as the executive Master of Public Administration program at the University of Pennsylvania.